dotlang/language/README.md

 ###Exposure

-- A field starting with `__` will be promoted/exposed.
+- A field starting with `%` will be promoted/exposed.
-- An exposed field's public members will be soft-copied at compile-time (includng ctors).
-This means, if there is a member (field or method) with the same name in main class, it won't be copied (main class members always win).
+- An exposed field's public methods will be soft-copied at compile-time (includng ctors).
+This means, if there is a method with the same name in main class, it won't be copied (main class members always win).
-- If you expose two classes that have a public fields with the same name, you must define a field with that name in main class (or else there will be a compiler error).
 - You can hide/remove an exposed method by adding same method with/without body.
 - You can rename an exposed method by removing it and adding your own method.
-- A container class can provide implementation for methods of contained class if it is allowed:
+- A container class can indirectly provide implementation for methods of contained class if it is allowed:
 ```
 //contained class
-%fn(int) m1;
+fn<int> m1;  //m1 field points to a function returning an int
-int method1() :: this@m1;  //method1 is redirected to m1, we can even remove this and only use m1
+method1 :: this[m1];  //method1 is redirected to m1, we can even remove this and only use m1
-this new(%fn(int) m) return alloc{};  //construct an instance using given value
+this new(fn<int> m) return alloc{m1: m};  //construct an instance using given value

 //container class
-this@__member = MyClass.new(this.implementation);  //pass my method as an implementation
+this[%member] = MyClass.new(this.implementation);  //pass my method as an implementation
 ```

-- In expose, you don't have access to private members of exposed object.
+- In expose, you don't have access to private methods of exposed object.
 - When exposing a variable, class is responsible for initialization and instantiation of the variable.
 Compiler just generates code to re-direct calls.

 ###Annotations